 - Add raw vegetables after processing as you like, such as red onions or additional tomatillos.
 Feel free to add whatever flavors you especially enjoy.

-- Choose a chile pepper that will provide the heat and flavor you’re looking for (serrano, jalapeño, habanero, etc).
+- Choose a chili pepper that will provide the heat and flavor you’re looking for (serrano, jalapeño, habanero, etc).
 Add remaining ingredients and pulse in food processor until desired consistency is reached.
 Add salt and pepper to taste.

 Weekly News Updates